Timothy-Bourgault/lyrassist/README.md

 * Navigate to localhost:8888 in your web browser
 * Use the admin name and password `lyra` to initialize the site
 * Click 'lyricist' to log in to spotify and generate your profile (you MUST do this first!)
-* Click 'composer' to create custom poems over and over again.
+* Click 'composer' to create custom poems over and over again
+* Open Poem Archive tab to view the last most recent generated poems

 ## Known Bugs